I need human help to enter verification code (office hours only)

 WEDNESDAY

-Whether you are new to Judaism or just want to get back to basics, this is a great opportunity to learn with Rabbi Jeffrey Abraham.
+Whether you are new to Judaism or just want to get back to basics, this is a great opportunity to learn with Rabbi Jared Skoff.
 Come learn or relearn about the basic tenets of being Jewish and our Jewish people.
 Classes will cover Judaism’s biggest and most inspiring ideas as well as the nuts-and-bolts of daily Jewish living.
-Including:

 · History and culture of the Jewish people